top of page

 “Do you love me truly?” he said softly.

 Her breath faltered.
 Her brows furrowed.
-“I do,” like they were at the altar again, their wedding day that was a lifetime ago, in an entirely different world.
+“I do,” like they were at the altar again, that wedding day a lifetime ago, in an entirely different world.

 “I know.
 Even when I hold back…” His thumb rested briefly against the pulse beneath her jaw. “...you love me.
 You can’t stop because I take care of you.
 I hold all your broken pieces together.”